Tel Lachish: Aharoni expedition (1966, 1968)

-Ussishkin expedition (1973 and 1994)
+Ussishkin expedition (1973 to 1994)

-The third expedition, 1973 and 1994, by a Tel Aviv University Institute of Archaeology and Israel Exploration Society team was led by David Ussishkin.
+The third expedition, 1973 until 1994, by a Tel Aviv University Institute of Archaeology and Israel Exploration Society team was led by David Ussishkin.
 Excavation and restoration work was conducted between 1973 and 1994 by a Tel Aviv University Institute of Archaeology and Israel Exploration Society team led by David Ussishkin.
 The excavation focused on the Late Bronze (1550–1200 BCE) and Iron Age (1200–587 BCE) levels.
 The Ussishkin expedition's comprehensive 5-volume report set a new standard in archaeological publication.
 According to Yosef Garfinkel, "The Starkey-Tufnell and Ussishkin expeditions set new standards in excavation and publication.
 They revolutionized our understanding of various aspects of Lachish, such as the later history of Judah and the pre-Israelite Late Bronze Age Canaanite city."
 Excavations of Tel Lachish continued in 2012 under the auspices of Tel Aviv University's Institute of Archaeology, conducted by Nissim Golding-Meir.

 A Linear A inscription was also found at the site.